hackclub/outerlan/README.md

 ## 🖥️ Backbone (as simple as possible)
 * Router: OPNsense running on Proxmox VE
-* Access Points: 4 Ruckus R710 Access points, the main one in Faith Lodge being the "master" (controls the others)
+* Access Points: 4 Ruckus R710 Access points, the main one in The Cookhouse being the "master" (controls the others)
 * Server: A Dell Poweredge R620 that was $139, but took forever to boot.
 Was very large but was very powerful.
 It had 2 TB disks installed.
 One for main storage, and one contained Wikipedia, All Stack Exchanges relating to computers + Ham Radio Stack Exchange.